davidschinteie/giftlist-react-pwa/readme.md

 A demo gift list project where you can add gift ideas for the people anniversaries or special occasions.

-I experimented with Firebase using React TS and Tailwindcss, I also was curious to try using Vite.
+I experimented with Firebase using React TS and Tailwindcss, I also was curious to try Vite.

 The project is deployed on a Netlify server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [![React][react.js]][react-url]
 - [![TypeScript][typescript]][ts-url]